Updated March 18, 2021

 - Academic offices open 5-15 hours/week with all offices open Thursdays

 - Limited dining operations

 - Resume in-person instructional delivery and student support services

-- Classes will be hybrid, remote, and online delivery
+- Classes are hybrid, remote, and online delivery

 - All classes and academic services will follow social distancing and safety guidelines